microsoft/frontend-bootcamp/README.md

 The format of this day is the following:

 1. I will walk through some demo code to teach some core concepts about the topic.
 Don't worry about writing code at this point.
 Just follow along via the readme's listed below.
-2. In the excercise portion return to VS Code and open the 'demo' folder for the given exercise.
+2. In the excercise portion return to VS Code and open the 'exercise' folder for the given exercise.
+The demo folder will include a README file with directions and a link to the demo page.

 1. [Introduction to HTML, CSS and JavaScript](step1-01)
    - [HTML Demo](step1-01/html-demo)